|

 Although I am not a doctor, I am available as an advocate,

-tell you about where I am now. |
+help you get to where I am now.
+I answer questions, mentor

 Home